Retro_s.gif (10919 bytes)

 Mid 1970s and forward...

-It is not entirely clear when the Tubing Investments subscript started to
+It is not entirely clear when the Tube Investments subscript started to

 be used in the decals, but it was approximately early to mid 1970s.